 Knowledge and Skill Statement Student Expectation Breakout (3) Connections.
 The student uses ASL to make connections with other subject areas and to acquire information.
-The student is expected to: (A) use resources and digital technology to gain access to information about ASL and Deaf culture (iii) use resources to gain access to information about Deaf culture (3) Connections.
+The student is expected to: (A) use resources and digital technology to gain access to in-depth information about ASL and Deaf culture (ii) use digital technology to gain access to in-depth information about ASL (3) Connections.
 The student uses ASL to make connections with other subject areas and to acquire information.
-The student is expected to: (A) use resources and digital technology to gain access to information about ASL and Deaf culture (iv) use digital technology to gain access to information about Deaf culture (3) Connections.
+The student is expected to: (A) use resources and digital technology to gain access to in-depth information about ASL and Deaf culture (iii) use resources to gain access to in-depth information about Deaf culture (3) Connections.
 The student uses ASL to make connections with other subject areas and to acquire information.
-The student is expected to: (B) use ASL to obtain, reinforce, or expand knowledge of other subject areas (i) use ASL to obtain, reinforce, or expand knowledge of other subject areas (4) Comparisons.
-The student develops insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
-The student is expected to: (A) demonstrate an understanding of the nature of language through comparisons of the student's own language and ASL (i) demonstrate an understanding of the nature of language through comparisons of the student's own language and ASL (4) Comparisons.
-The student develops insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
-The student is expected to: (B) demonstrate an understanding of the nature of culture through comparisons of the student's own culture and the American Deaf culture (i) demonstrate an understanding of the nature of culture through comparisons of the student's own culture and the American Deaf culture (4) Comparisons.
-The student develops insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
-The student is expected to: (C) demonstrate an understanding of how one language and culture can influence another (i) demonstrate an understanding of how one language can influence another
+The student is expected to: (A) use resources and digital technology to gain access to in-depth information about ASL and Deaf culture (iv) use digital technology to gain access to in-depth information about Deaf culture (3) Connections.
+The student uses ASL to make connections with other subject areas and to acquire information.
+The student is expected to: (B) apply ASL at the intermediate proficiency level to obtain, reinforce, or expand knowledge of other subject areas (i) apply ASL at the intermediate proficiency level to obtain, reinforce, or expand knowledge of other subject areas (4) Comparisons.
+The student expands insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
+The student is expected to: (A) apply ASL at the intermediate proficiency level to demonstrate an understanding of the nature of language through comparisons of the student's own language and ASL (i) apply ASL at the intermediate proficiency level to demonstrate an understanding of the nature of language through comparisons of the student's own language and ASL (4) Comparisons.
+The student expands insight into the nature of language and culture by comparing the student's own language and culture to ASL and American Deaf culture.
+The student is expected to: (B) apply ASL at the intermediate proficiency level to demonstrate an understanding of the nature of culture through comparisons of the student's own culture and the American Deaf culture (i) apply ASL at the intermediate proficiency level to demonstrate an understanding of the nature of culture through comparisons of the student's own culture and the American Deaf culture